reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 | msg | Message.Message | posted Message|

 The _registerExternalListener() method is not publicly available.
 It can be used by the class extension implementation to process all messages that enter the MiniBus from an external interface, like a WebWorker or IFrame.
 This method is called one time in the constructor to register external listeners.
 The implementation will probably call the "_onMessage" method to publish in the local listeners.

-DO NOT call "postMessage", there is a danger that the message enters in a cycle!
+*NOTE:* DO NOT call "postMessage", there is a danger that the message enters in a cycle!
 ```
 _registerExternalListener()
 ```